 Empowering Teens: NIDA Toolkit for Out of School Time

 Your teens are out of school.
 A time for challenge at best, especially if you are dealing with a job loss or you are an essential worker.
 Keeping teens focused and interested in school work when they are questioning the environment as well as they may be frightened but not sharing, A MAJOR CHALLENGE.
 To assist you in supporting your teens learning during the time schools are not meeting face-to-face, the National Institute for Drug Abuse and Scholastics offers a unique toolkit for STEM (science, technology, engineering, and math) learning.
 This toolkit offers science-based activities and resources on drug use and addiction for educating teens during out of school time.
 The home setting is being used by many families during the COVID-19 crisis.
 The activities in this toolkit inspire learning and empower teens with the information they need to make informed decisions about drug use and their health.
-To help with your efforts to create a learning environment and motivating teens,
+To help with your efforts to create a learning environment and motivating teens, visit:

 April 2, 2020